 The disease has a worldwide distribution:

-In the US, it’s endemic in the upper Midwest, East, and Northeast as well as the western coastal regions.
+In the US, it’s common in the upper Midwest, East, and Northeast, as well as the western coastal regions.

 Anaplasmosis has been identified most often in dogs eight years or older.